-The total pension liability in the June 30, 2019, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2021, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:

-Inflation 2.50 percent per year
+Inflation 2.25 percent per year

-Active member payroll growth 3.25 percent per year
+Active member payroll growth 3.00 percent per year

-Investment rate of return 7.50 percent
+Investment rate of return 6.50 percent

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality Table, with slight adjustments.
 Cost of living benefit increases for retirees are assumed to be 1.25 percent.

-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
-The experience study for the General Employees Plan was dated June 30, 2015.
-Inflation and investment assumptions were reviewed in the experience study report for the General Employees Plan dated June 27, 2019.
+Actuarial assumptions used in the June 30, 2021, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Plan was dated June 27, 2019.
+A review of inflation and investment assumptions dated June 24, 2021, was utilized.

-The long-term expected rate of return on pension plan investments is 7.50 percent.
+The long-term expected rate of return on pension plan investments is 6.50 percent.
 The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic stocks 35.50% 5.10%

-International stocks 17.50 5.30

-Bonds (fixed income) 20.00 0.75
+U.S. equities 33.50% 5.10%

+Broad international stock pool 16.50 5.30

+Bond pool 25.00 0.75

-Private Markets 25.00 5.90
+Alternatives 25.00 5.90

-Cash equivalents 2.00 0.00